 Oakville has one of the most biodiverse environments in Ontario with over 900 species of plants, 185 types of birds, 30 species of amphibians and reptiles, 29 mammals and 58 different kinds of fish.
 A number of these species are considered endangered and threatened.
 Threats to biodiversity include:

 We all play a role in supporting the rich resources we have in our community.
 Learn more and take action to keep Oakville green and beautiful for all of its inhabitants.

-To assist residents in protecting our wildlife and to reduce conflict situations with wildlife, Council approved the draft Oakville Wildlife Strategy and Wildlife Conflict Guidelines on June 20, 2011.
-These documents were developed with input from stakeholders including the Ministry of Natural Resources, the Oakville Milton Humane Society and Conservation Halton.
+To assist residents in protecting our wildlife and to reduce conflict situations with wildlife, a newly introduced Oakville Strategy for Biodiversity was approved by Council on September 24, 2018.
+This document accompanied by our Wildlife Conflict Protocols and Wildlife Procedure were developed with input from stakeholders including the Ministry of Natural Resources, the Oakville Milton Humane Society and Conservation Halton.

 Until the early 1900s, American chestnut was a dominant canopy tree in deciduous forest stands that historically blanketed much of the eastern part of the continent.
 Besides its ecosystem role in those forests, the species was valued for its rot-resistant timber and as a food source for humans and wildlife.

 It once dominated the forests of eastern North America, but the American chestnut was nearly wiped out during the past century by a devastating fungal disease.
 Now a new survey conducted by University of Guelph researchers offers a bit of hope for the survival – and perhaps the ultimate recovery — of this native tree in southwestern Ontario.

 The Anderson Bridge Parkette Garden for Life, at the corner of Rebecca and Forsythe streets, offers visitors the opportunity to experience a biodiverse garden and learn more about what benefits this can offer.
 Key elements making this space beneficial to our community include: